A9 (Sydney): Future replacement

 As part of the State Budget 2014–15, the NSW Government announced a $5.5 billion road package for Western Sydney.
 It includes $4.6 million for planning the M9 Motorway.
 The preferred corridor for the motorway was expected to be announced later in 2014 before plans are made for reserving land.
-The corridor is now known as Outer Sydney Orbital.
+The corridor is now known as Outer Sydney Orbital with motorway codenames as either M9 or M10.